-Below is a list of some of the most commonly mispronounced words (by foreigners) in English.
-Pronunciation is given in the International Phonetic Alphabet (IPA) and in a notation that uses just three IPA symbols (ə as in "a book", æ as in cat, and ʌ as in "but") and should be quite intuitive to read.
+Below is a list of some of the most commonly mispronounced words (by foreigners) in English based on my book about English pronunciation.
+Pronunciation is given in the International Phonetic Alphabet (IPA) and in a notation that uses just three IPA symbols (ə as in “a book”, æ as in “cat”, and ʌ as in “but”) and should be quite intuitive to read.
 The stressed syllable is indicated by a bold typeface.

 English words most commonly mispronounced by foreigners